arenaxr/arena-schemas/docs/click-listener.md

 ==============

-Object will listen for clicks.
+Object will listen for mouse events like clicks.

 Click Listener Attributes
 --------------------------